GiorgioKalmund/ucgui-docs/docs/components/views/drag-view-component.md

     // called every time the view opens public override void Render() {
         // even though the DragViewComponent render call is empty,
-        // it is good habit to call it here in case it changed base.Render();
+        // it is good habit to call it here in case it changes base.Render();

         titleString = GetTitleString();